 Apply to the affected areas twice daily, once in the morning and once at night.
-Rub in gently and completely.
-Limit treatment to 2 consecutive weeks and a maximum dose of 50 grams (50 ml or 1.75 fluid ounces) per week.
+Limit treatment to 2 consecutive weeks and a maximum dose of 50 grams (50 mL) per week.

 Apply a thin layer to the affected vulvar, labial, and perineal areas twice daily, once in the morning and once at night.
 Treatment must be limited to 2 consecutive weeks, and amounts greater than 50 g per week should not be used.
 In a retrospective, uncontrolled analysis of 36 women with biopsy-proven lichen sclerosis, the initial clobetasol treatment course provided remission of symptoms in 77% of patients, and 47% noted an improvement in tissue appearance at one year of follow-up.
 The authors noted that intermittent clobetasol applications may be needed to maintain results.

 Apply a thin layer to affected vulvar areas for 3 months- use once daily for the first month, then on alternate days for the second month, and then twice weekly for the third month.
 This regimen has been studied and is strongly recommended by the British Association of Dermatologists.
 Another regimen that has been shown to be effective is clobetasol applied once daily for 3 months; if symptoms resolved in less than 3 months, the ointment was applied twice weekly for the remainder of the treatment period.